Fazila92/HoriSEOn-Challenge/README.md

 ## HoriSEOn-Challenge

 This project was a code refractor for the HoriSEOn website homepage.
-The refractoring improved web acessibility without modifying the presention of search engine
+The refractoring improved web acessibility without modifying the presention of search engine.

 ## 🔗 Links
 [Deployed Website](https://fazila92.github.io/HoriSEOn-Challenge/)